FarronF/limerick-council-meetings/meetings/2022/01/11-Virtual Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 14th December 2021.md

  Councillor Collins stated An Bord Pleanála had again pushed out their decision

-date for the Limerick to Foynes Road, including the Adare Bypass and requested--- 10
+date for the Limerick to Foynes Road, including the Adare Bypass and requested
+---
+10

 the Council plead with them to make a decision as it is impossible to hold events